mm1ke/gentoo-scripts/README.md

 * Scan a whole category: `./scriptname.sh app-admin`
 * Scan a single package: `./scriptname.sh app-admin/diradm`

 There are also a few Variables which can be set, but don't have too.
-Most importanly are:
+Most importantly are:

 * `PORTTREE`: Set's the portage directory path, usually `/usr/portage`
 * `script_mode`: If this is set to `true` the script will save it's output in files.
 Default is `false`